SammyGoesHowdy/SammysJunk/README.md

 **Section I - Entering HBC - Priiloader**

 If you are on Wii, you can enter Priiloader in this state by holding RESET on the console while turning it on.
-  - If you do not have priiloader, ya dun goofed.
-But you can skip to `Section I - Entering HBC - Wii (no priiloader)
+  - If you do not have Priiloader, ya dun goofed.
+But you can skip to `Section I - Entering HBC - Wii (no Priiloader)`

 If you are on Wii U in the Aroma environment, you can load the Wii U forwarder on your Wii U Menu.
-  - If you do not have priiloader, and are using a Wii U follow `Section I - Entering HBC - vWii (no priiloader)
+  - If you do not have Priiloader, and are using a Wii U follow `Section I - Entering HBC - vWii (no Priiloader)`

 * If you have not yet installed Aroma, here is a [guide](https://wiiu.hacks.guide/#/aroma/getting-started) to do so.